wulffern/dic2021/lectures/l10_spice.md

 # Simulation Program with Integrated Circuit Emphasis (SPICE)

-Created in 1973 by Nagel and Pederson
+Published in 1973 by Nagel and Pederson

 *SPICE (Simulation Program with Integrated Circuit Emphasis)*